The Virasoro structure and the scattering matrix for Liouville conformal field theory: Introduction and main results

-We notice that Statement 5) means that the scattering matrix is essentially (up to identifying $\mc{Q}_{Q+iP,\nu,\tilde{\nu}}$ with $\mc{Q}_{Q-iP,\nu,\tilde{\nu}}$) a constant $R(Q+iP)$ times the Identity map, a feature that is important in physics and that is related to the integrability of LCFT.
+\end{remark} We notice that Statement 5) means that the scattering matrix is essentially (up to identifying $\mc{Q}_{Q+iP,\nu,\tilde{\nu}}$ with $\mc{Q}_{Q-iP,\nu,\tilde{\nu}}$) a constant $R(Q+iP)$ times the identity map, a feature that is important in physics and that is related to the integrability of LCFT (see \cite{Tesc1} for instance).
+Indeed, the diagonal form of the scattering matrix is reminiscent of similar results in integrable field theories such as the Sine-Gordon model (see \cite{FSK}).
+The construction of the scattering matrix for the Liouville CFT was done in \cite{GKRV} using scattering theory: for fixed frequency $p>0$ corresponding to the equation $({\bf H}-2\Delta_{Q+ip})$, this is a linear operator acting on a finite dimensional subspace $L^2(\Omega_{\mathbb{T}})$ encoding the coefficients in the asymptotics at $c\to -\infty$ of the generalized eigenstates